ansibleguy76/ansibleforms/README.md

 docker build -t ansible_forms .
 # note that the below is now binding a local path into app/persistent inside the containerized
 # you can change the source path and choose any path you would like to mount, as long as the forms.json file is there
+# copy .env.docker.example to .env.docker and adjust accordingly
 docker run -p 8000:8000 -d -t --mount type=bind,source="$(pwd)"/persistent,target=/app/persistent --env-file .env.docker ansible_forms
 ```